BREAKING: Megyn Kelly Officially Leaving Fox News for Competitor Network | John Hawkins' Right Wing News

 ‘She’s demonstrated tremendous skill and poise, and we’re lucky to have her.’

-Reportedly she was offered an annual salary to the tune of $20 million to stay on FOX, and continue her program “The Kelly File”, that has been a massive ratings success for the network.
+Reportedly, she was offered an annual salary to the tune of $20 million to stay on at FOX and continue her program “The Kelly File,” that has been a massive ratings success for the network.

 ‘While I will greatly miss my colleagues at Fox, I am delighted to be joining the NBC News family and taking on a new challenge,’ wrote Kelly on Facebook.